stoffee/csp-k8s-hcp/README.md

 Organizations, through acquisition or by design to meet customer demand for network resilience, find that they need to operate across <strong>several clouds</strong> to obtain the highest level of flexibility and resilience.

+   * <a target="_blank" href="https://www.hashicorp.com/resources/q2-s-multi-cloud-win-using-infrastructure-as-code">VIDEO: Q2's multi-cloud win using infrastructure as code</a> (case study). "reduces operational complexity".
+   <br /><br />

+## Multi-region, Multi-AZ HA

-There are higher costs to achieve HA (High Availability) across <strong>several geographical Regions</strong> around the world, each several <strong>AZs</strong> (Availability Zones), in case one of them fails.
+It takes some effort to achieve HA (High Availability) across <strong>several geographical Regions</strong> around the world, each with several <strong>AZs</strong> (Availability Zones), in case one of them fails.

-But it's done because the cost of downtime is much higher.
+But it is done because the cost of potential downtime is much higher.

 ## IaC, not Web UI, to handle multiples

 In typical enterprise production scenarios, <strong>multiple accounts</strong> are necessary to segregate permissions to dev vs. production <strong>environments</strong>, to reduce the "blast radius" when credentials for an account is stolen.

-PROTIP: All the different clouds, regions, accounts, environments makes it cumbersome to manually switch among the AWS browser <strong>web UI</strong> (browser User Interface).
+PROTIP: All the different clouds, regions, accounts, environments makes it cumbersome to manually switch among them in a browser <strong>web UI</strong> (browser User Interface).
 And manual changes are not easily repeatable due to human error.
-In fact, many organizations discourage use of cloud vendor web UI, and only allow use of versioned <strong>Infrastructure as Code (IaC)</strong> as the only way to create and manage infrastructure.
+In fact, many organizations discourage use of cloud vendor web UI, and only allow use of versioned <strong>Infrastructure as Code (IaC)</strong> as the preferred way to create and manage infrastructure.

+When properly structured, defining infrastructure as code enables recreation of resources with less manual effort and thus with less toil and human error.

-## Terraform HCL for IaC in Registry
+## Terraform HCL for IaC in GitHub

-HashiCorp created an open-sourced, free <strong>Terraform client</strong> program to automate the creation of resources based on definitions of versioned <strong>Infrastructure as Code</strong> in <strong>Terraform HCL</strong> (HashiCorp Configuration Language).
-Custom HCL are saved in version-controlled repositories within <strong>GitHub.com</strong>, GitLab, Bitbucket, or Azure DevOps.
+Custom infrastructure code is <strong>HCL</strong> (HashiCorp Configuration Language) defined in <strong>.tf files</strong> stored within a <strong>version-controlled repository</strong> (e.g. <strong>GitHub.com</strong>).

+   * <a target="_blank" href="https://www.hashicorp.com/resources/terraform-configuration-language">https://www.hashicorp.com/resources/terraform-configuration-language</a>
+   <br /><br />

-<em>NOTE: Boxes in brown are libraries that provide files that are referenced by the custom code in the blue boxes.</em>
+<em>NOTE: Boxes in brown are libraries that provide files that are referenced by custom code.</em>

+<a name="Task01"></a>
+1. The first manual task as a DevOps Platform Engineer is to <strong>install Terraform</strong>.

+   * <a target="_blank" href="https://learn.hashicorp.com/tutorials/terraform/install-cli">https://learn.hashicorp.com/tutorials/terraform/install-cli</a>
+   <br /><br />

+We have a <strong>installer shell script</strong> which installs the Terraform client, the other utilities it needs, and the GitHub repo containing custom Terraform code.

+## Provider for each cloud

+Terraform for each cloud vendor is similar but not identical among clouds.

+But Terraform client operation is the same across all clouds, which is one reason for its popularity in multi-cloud organizations.

-HashiCorp has worked with each cloud infrastructure vendor to create Terraform <strong>providers</strong> that HashiCorp's Terraform program uses when it turns <strong>Terraform HCL</strong> code within <strong>.tf files</strong> into API calls that create resources.
+HashiCorp has worked with cloud infrastructure vendors to create Terraform <strong>providers</strong> that HashiCorp's Terraform program uses when it turns <strong>Terraform HCL</strong> code within <strong>.tf files</strong> into API calls that create resources.

-References from within custom Terraform HCL code to provider logic is provided from <a target="_blank" href="https://registry.hashicorp.io">https://registry.hashicorp.io</a>.
+Provider logic is stored and retrieved from <a target="_blank" href="https://registry.hashicorp.io">https://registry.hashicorp.io</a>.

 ## Modules for cloud services

-Each cloud vendor offers their own <strong>cloud service</strong> for networking (VPC), compute (EC2), storage (S3), databases (RDS), etc. The logic for each cloud service is stored in a <strong>module</strong> in <a target="_blank" href="https://registry.terraform.io/browse/modules">registry.terraform.io</a>.
+Each cloud vendor offers their own <strong>cloud services</strong> for networking (VPC), compute (EC2), storage (S3), databases (RDS), etc. The logic for each cloud service is stored in a <strong>module</strong> in <a target="_blank" href="https://registry.terraform.io/browse/modules">registry.terraform.io</a>.

+Default configurations enable a full set of enterprise features without much manual effort.
+The resources created can then be used as demos or customized for specific use cases.

-Code <strong>templates</strong> and the <strong>resources</strong> they reference are also stored in the registry.
+Code <strong>template</strong> files and the <strong>resources</strong> they reference are also stored in HashiCorp's registry.

+   * <a target="_blank" href="https://spacelift.io/blog/terraform-templates">https://spacelift.io/blog/terraform-templates</a>
+   <br /><br />

-This public modularity enables repeatability and basic collaboration.
+PROTIP: This public modularity enables repeatability and basic collaboration.

 ## Multi-platform

-Terraform for each cloud vendor is similar but not identical among clouds.
-But Terraform client operation is the same across all clouds, which is one reason for its popularity.

-Sample Terraform repos makes it easy and quick to create <strong>Highly Available (HA) services</strong> in clusters within several clouds:
+It's easier to manage the creation of complex platforms such as Kubernetes in a standardized way, so that support can be provided by a central team.

    * EKS (Elastic Kubernetes Service) in AWS
    * AKS (Azure Kubernetes Service)
    * GKE (Google Kubernetes Engine)
    <br /><br />

-Defaults in standard configuration code enable runs of a full set enterprise features without much manual editing.
-The resources created can then be used as demos or customized for specific use cases.
+<a name="Task02"></a>
+2. Variables in modules configuration code enable a change (such as the number of nodes) by editing files that <strong>override</strong> standard module defaults.

 ## Multi-node as variables